matejsuchy/php_nginx_xdebug/README.md

 ##### Clone this repository.

-Clone this repository with the following command: `git clone https://github.com/stevenliebregt/docker-compose-lemp-stack.git`.
+Clone this repository with the following command: `git clone https://github.com/matejsuchy/php_nginx_xdebug.git`.

 ##### Start the server.

-Start the server using the following command inside the directory you just cloned: `docker-compose up`.
+Start the server using the following command inside the directory you just cloned: `docker-compose up -d --build`.

 ## Entering the containers